fmacias/FIFO-Task-Queue/Components/FifoTaskQueue/README.md

 The Task processor can be crated from the GUI Synchronization context to interact with the GUI Controls and from the current arbitrary Synchronization Context from witch it was created.

-The primary goal of this component is to run asynchronous processes into the given queue sequentially.

 Each observed Task is subordinated to the previous one, so that, canceling one, these subordinated ones will also be canceled as long as the Actions manage the CancelationToken of the Queue.

 It also observes the status of the processing Task for a tracking overview and supports task cancellation explicitly or after a given elapsed time.